leithdm/lethalapps/TESTING.md

 Automated testing was performed using [PowerMapper](https://www.powermapper.com/).
 This tool checks websites for broken links, browser compatibility, accessibility, web standards validation, search engine issues, and general usability.

+The results of this testing can be viewed below:

+- Errors
 ![PowerMapper Errors](readme-files/powermapper-errors.PNG)

 Result: No Errors Found.

+- Accessibility
 ![PowerMapper Errors](readme-files/powermapper-accessibility.PNG)

 Result: x4 Level A Errors, x3 Level AA Errors.

-All of the errors were corrected except for:
+All of these errors were corrected except for:
 1. 'A video plays longer than 5 seconds, without a way to pause it'.
 This is in reference to the header videos that display on each of the main website pages.
 This is a design consideration.
 This error is ignored.
 2. 'Ensure that text and background colors have enough contrast'.
 This is a design consideration.
 This error is ignored.

+- Compatibility
 ![PowerMapper Errors](readme-files/powermapper-compatibility.PNG)

 Result: SVG images, CSS filter, and CSS transform are not supported by some older browsers.
-These compatibility problems are accepted, and are ignored.
+These compatibility problems are accepted, and ignored.
 Most Android devices from 4.4 onwards use Chrome as the default browser instead of the original Android browswer, and IE and Safari <= 9 are *legacy* browsers.

+- Search
 ![PowerMapper Errors](readme-files/powermapper-search.PNG)

+- Usability
 Result: Offer an HTML site map.
 Using [XML-SiteMaps](https://www.xml-sitemaps.com/) a site-map was created and added to the root directory to remove this error.

 ![PowerMapper Errors](readme-files/powermapper-usability.PNG)

-Result: a few minor Errors in relation to img width or height.
+Result: minor Errors in relation to img-width and img-height.
-These errors were corrected and removed.
+These errors were corrected.

 ## Testing User stories